-As a result of the strength of her research, Justine has achieved a number of awards, as well as being published in the Journal of Marketing Management and several newspapers and magazines.
+As a result of the strength of her research, Justine has achieved a number of awards, as well as being published in journals and several newspapers and magazines.
 She is the unique combination of researcher, professor and practitioner, continually learning and researching to improve the wider community.

 Justine is highly engaged in the power of storytelling and consumer behavior, with a driving commitment to make a lasting difference in people’s lives.
-One of Justine’s projects is assisting first responders and schools related to people with autism, primarily through the power of story.
-Her concern for being involved in this project spans from firsthand experience as a parent of a severely autistic son, Daniel.
+One of Justine’s key projects is assisting young adults with autism find creative and meaningful long-term work.
+Her concern for being involved in this project spans from firsthand experience as the parent of an autistic teenage son, Daniel.

 University Teaching Experience

 - Undergraduate: Marketing Communications, Principles of Advertising, Marketing Research, Consumer Behavior, Contemporary Issues in Advertising and Marketing, Marketing Principles, and Contact Centre Marketing Management (at First Direct a telephone and Internet-based commercial bank in Leeds, England)

 - MBA/FT/Professor: Dissertation/Marketing Research Methodologies, Marketing Management, Creativity, Innovation, and Entrepreneurship

 - Doctor of Philosophy in Consumer Behavior (2008), University of Huddersfield, Huddersfield, UK

 - Master of Arts in Innovation and Entrepreneurship (1999), University of Huddersfield, Huddersfield, UK

 - Bachelor of Science in Behavioral Sciences, (1994), University of Huddersfield, Huddersfield, UK